 I have a game idea!

 - We have multiple locations filled with creative professionals that have dozens of good game ideas every day.
 Having an idea is not unique – everyone has ideas for games.
 You need additional skills if you want to work in the games industry.
-We recommend reading this article and this graphic.
+We recommend reading this article.

 - Do you want to hire a team to develop your game?
 Please consider the points outlined in this article to check if your idea has the right scope and budget to go into production.
 We can help you find experienced game studios – read more here.

 - Do you want to learn more about game business?
 We have launched our own online video courses about game business for starting game developers and students, which you can learn more about here.